stefan-it/german-maxtext-llms/nano-model/README.md

 For our project we use TFDS for the following reasons:

 * HF Hub has too many limitations (sometimes 504 errors, only 1 epoch is currently supported)
-* Grain would require a mounted GCP bucket (I have no experience how stable that is)
+* Grain would require a mounted GCP bucket (I have no experience with how stable that is)

 So in the next section, we show how to convert a Hugging Face Dataset to a TensorFlow dataset (TFDS).
 That dataset will be uploaded to a GCP bucket so it can be used for MaxText training.

 #### TFDS Init

-First, we create a new dataset with the [TFDS cli](https://www.tensorflow.org/datasets/add_dataset):
+First, we create a new dataset with the [TFDS CLI](https://www.tensorflow.org/datasets/add_dataset):

 ```bash
 tfds new german_maxtext_nano_data